 Remove all surface vegetation and debris.
 Then, fertilize the target area with one pound of complete lawn fertilizer for every 100 square feet of grass.
 Finally, combine two to three inches of organic matter (an aged compost is ideal) with the top six inches of soil.
 The perfect time to install zoysia sod is in the early morning before the sun gets a chance to heat the ground.

 Final Thoughts on Caring for a Zoysia Lawn

 If you are blessed with hot, dry conditions, zoysia grass might just be your new best friend.
 It can be a tricky customer at times, especially considering its tendency to yellow in response to even slight temperature changes.
-However, it is extremely hardy, and you couldn’t ask for a tougher lawn species.
+However, it is exceptionally hardy, and you couldn’t ask for a tougher lawn species.

 Don’t forget that the support of a professional lawn care service is a great asset to have if you find care and maintenance a daunting task.
 Expert lawn teams take care of everything from mowing to fertilizing, pest control, soil regulation, thatch removal, and more.
 They can guarantee a lush, beautiful lawn all year round.